draeger-lab/refinegems/docs/source/database/intro.rst

 into an *in silico* medium.
 Our standardised aproach is described in :doc:`in_silico_media_generation`.

 You can find a detailed explanation of the database architecture under :doc:`db_architecture`.

-Additionally, the last point refers to more information about accessing the database. ``TODO`` Worauf bezieht sich das hier genau?

 .. toctree::